urbanairship/technical-blog/connect-examples/node-connect-postgres/README.md

 Running `npm start` also starts an HTTP service which provides a JSON REST API for a pair of particular queries against this postgres database.

-> NB: It's clearly sub-optimal to have the read and write services both running
+> NB: It's sub-optimal to have the read and write services both running
 > in the same thread, but since this is intended for demo/hey-that's-kinda-neat
 > purposes, I chose the simpler path.